Right now only, you can buy the course for a 10% discount.

 To bolster risk management in the banking sector, financial institutions can adopt several effective strategies:

 • Encouraging team participation: It’s important for everyone in the organisation to be involved in managing risks, not just separate teams should focus on this.
 All departments should work together to understand the bank’s overall picture.
 Sharing this with everyone helps them understand the dangers the bank faces and why it’s important to manage them.
-This makes this management type a priority for everyone in the institution.
+This makes this risk management type a priority for everyone in the institution.

 • Verifying identities: Making sure that interactions are honest is crucial.
 Banks should use strong identity checks for all involved, whether they’re customers (individuals or businesses) or organisation employees.
 Methods like Know Your Customer (KYC), Know Your Business (KYB), and Know Your Employee (KYE) help stop fraud and confirm people’s identities.